bijukunjummen/sample-service-to-service/README.md

 }'
 ```

-A call to the caller, which inturn dispatches to the producer:
+A call to the caller, which in-turn dispatches to the producer:

 ```shell
 curl -X "POST" "http://localhost:8081/caller/messages" \